Kenny-Hui/HK_ATS/README.md

 ; Whether to reset the timer when driver switch to another notch, or if another reverser is set (1 to reset the timer) resetonnotchmove = 1

+; The SoundIndex played when the Vigilance Device timeout exceeded dsdtimerexceededsound = 224

+; The SoundIndex played when the Vigilance Device applies brake dsdtimerbrakesound = 219

 [interlock]
 ; Lock the door when the train is moving
 ; 0 = door are always unlocked